notadeejay/rbc-training/data/Week 3 Day 1/09__Stretch Create CSS Tooltips__Exercise.md

 ### Tasks

-- [ ] Add a hidden tooltip to your resume page
+- [ ] Add a hidden tooltip to your download resume button